-The pair distribution function (PDF) reveals directly in real space the inter-atomic distances in a material.
-Recent applications have proved the PDF technique as a powerful local structural probe of nanostructured materials (Egami & Billinge, 2003; Billinge & Kanatzidis, 2004), as well as its traditional use to study liquids and glasses (Furukawa, 1962; Wright, 1998).
+The pair distribution function (PDF) reveals directly in real space the interatomic distances in a material.
+Recent applications have proved the PDF technique to be a powerful local-structure probe of nanostructured materials (Egami & Billinge, 2003; Billinge & Kanatzidis, 2004), in addition to its traditional use to study liquids and glasses (Furukawa, 1962; Wright, 1998).
 The experimental PDF is obtained by a sine Fourier transformation of the total-scattering structure function S(Q), where Q is the magnitude of the scattering vector.
-To obtain the S(Q) from raw scattering intensities many corrections have to be made to account for various instrument and sample effects.
-Adding to this complexity, most existing X-ray data PDF analysis softwares are menu driven and less user-friendly.
+To obtain S(Q) from raw scattering intensities, many corrections have to be made to account for various instrument and sample effects.
+Adding to this complexity, most existing X-ray data PDF analysis software is menu driven and not particularly user-friendly.
 Reproducing an earlier data analysis has been difficult because data processing parameters are usually kept in the notebook other than with the data.
 Cross-platform compatibility has also been an issue.